 - Your Leadership Legacy

-However, please understand that these quizzes aren’t the end-all-be-all.
+Remember: these quizzes aren’t the end-all-be-all.
+But they may help you better understand the right management style for you, or learn about the management skills and leadership skills you need to develop.
 On that note, I found this podcast from NPR’s Hidden Brain to be super interesting as to why and how we sort people into categories and why that can sometimes be bad.

 What’s The Best Management Style?

-Management styles live on a spectrum, and frankly, there’s no one management style that fits the need of all.
-The way that you work, the structure of the company you work for and the type of work that you do will dictate which management style is best.
+Effective leadership is a spectrum, and frankly, there’s no one management style that fits the needs of all.
+The way that you work, the structure of the company you work for, and the type of work that you do will dictate which management style is best for you and your team.

 That said, there is research that shows that the best way to manage people is by: